korrawe/harp/README.md

 The easiest way to run the code is to use [conda](https://docs.conda.io/en/latest/miniconda.html).

-The code is tested on Ubuntu 20.04 with python 3.8.
+The code is tested on Ubuntu 20.04 with python 3.8 and 3.9.

 <details>
   <summary>Installation with python 3.9</summary>